sayuri-nada/alx-system_engineering-devops/README.md

-this repo is for the alx shell basics project
+This repo is for the alx shell basics project